calgray/athreading/README.md

 * `@athreading.iterate`
 * `@athreading.generate`

-Note: Due to Python GIL, this library not not provide multi-threaded CPU parallelism unless using Python 3.13 with free threading enabled
+Note: Due to Python GIL, this library not not provide multi-threaded CPU parallelism unless using Python 3.9 nogil or Python 3.13 with free threading enabled.

 ## Usage